Alfresco/alfresco-js-api/README.md

 refreshTokenTimeout|  millisecond value, after how many millisecond youw ant refresh the token| 40000|
 redirectSilentIframeUri|  url to be redirect after silent refresh login| /assets/silent-refresh.html |
 silentLogin|  direct execute the implicit login without the need to call this.alfrescoJsApi.implicitLogin() method|   false|
-publicUrls | list of public urls that don't need authorization |
+publicUrls | list of public urls that don't need authorization.
+It is possible too pass absolute paths and string patterns that are valid for [minimatch](https://github.com/isaacs/minimatch#readme) |

 The api/js-api will automatically redirect you to the login page anf refresh the token if necessary